-Music has been shown to have a direct effect on our nervous system allowing our bodies to relax and settle in for a good night’s rest.
+Music has been shown to have a direct effect on our nervous system, allowing our bodies to relax and settle in for a good night’s rest.
 In fact, around 62% of the population use music as a tool to help them sleep.
-Advance brainwave entertainment is a combination of ambient music, nature sounds, and other audio clips especially programmed for sleep, focus and stress relief.
+Advanced brainwave entertainment is a combination of ambient music, nature sounds, and other audio clips especially programmed for sleep, focus and stress relief.
 Brainwave apps are available to download on your smartphone to get you to fall asleep quickly.